Floralia Brussels

 Hallerbos

-Hallerbos, located in Belgium, is a magnificent forest with a blue carpet of bluebells.
-Every year, in April and May, the forest undergoes a magical transformation as millions of bluebells bloom, giving it the nickname of ‘the blue forest’.
-It is an enchanting sight to behold, with the bluebells carpeting the forest floor in a sea of blue.
+Hallerbos is a beautiful forest with a blue carpet of bluebells.
+Every year, in April and May, millions of bluebells bloom, giving it the nickname of ‘the blue forest.’

 Meise Botanical Garden

-Meise is one of the largest botanical gardens in the world with a barefoot path for kids, a pullable platform on the lake next to the castle (our favorite spot!), a greenhouse complex, some treasure hunts for kids and a café to relax by the lake… And all this less than 25 minutes away from Brussels!
+Meise is one of the largest botanical gardens in the world, with a barefoot path for kids, a pullable platform on the lake next to the castle (our favorite spot!), a greenhouse complex, treasure hunts for kids, and a café to relax by the lake.
+And all this is less than 25 minutes away from Brussels!

 Doode Bemde

-Doode Bemde is a beautiful area in spring where you can walk along the river Dijle and see cherry blossoms, Kasteel van Neerijse and horses at Lindenhof.
-Here are practical tips to visit with kids
+Doode Bemde is a beautiful area in spring where you can walk along the river Dijle and see cherry blossoms, Kasteel van Neerijse, and horses at Lindenhof.

 Cherry Blossoms in Belgium